fullstorydev/fullstory-browser-sdk/README.md

   }
 });
 ```
-For more information on setting page vars, view the FullStory help article on [Sending custom page data to FullStory](https://help.fullstory.com/hc/en-us/articles/1500004101581-FS-setVars-API-Sending-custom-page-data-to-FullStory).
+For more information on setting page properties, view the FullStory help article on [Sending custom page data to FullStory](https://help.fullstory.com/hc/en-us/articles/1500004101581-FS-setVars-API-Sending-custom-page-data-to-FullStory).